Joonpark13/serif.nu/docs/CONTRIBUTING.md

 ## Sans-Serif

-Sans-Serif is the backend service that provides the course data for Serif.nu.
+Sans-Serif is a set of Python scripts that provide the course data for Serif.nu.
 See [the Sans-Serif documentation](https://github.com/Joonpark13/sans-serif) for more information.

 ## Misc